10 Signs of Dehydration During the Summer Heat

 Seek water or another refreshing beverage if these symptoms appear and take the opportunity to cool off in the shade while you’re at it.
 Remember to avoid coffee, soda, and alcoholic beverages, since these actually have a dehydrating effect.

 It’s important to remember that these symptoms don’t appear when you’re merely thirsty; they are a signal that you have already become dehydrated.
+Find here how to save on transportation services.
 Because dehydration can be even more dangerous in those over 60, we cannot overemphasize the importance of carrying a refillable bottle everywhere you go.
 Maximize your hydration by using GIA Wellness i-H2O.
 Powered by the patented single file alignment technology (SFA), i-H2O is three times more hydrating, making it easy to absorb and much better at doing what water is actually supposed to do – hydrate, clear out toxins, balance pH, and more.

 Make a conscious effort to develop this habit now, and within a few weeks it will simply become part of your everyday lifestyle.